werzl/QA-Interview-Questions/README.md

 # QA Technical Interview
 Interview questions for QA engineers.

+## About Cleanroom
+Cleanroom is an application gui used to drag and drop files into a drop zone, which then processes your files through the glasswall engine.
+You can then download the files and see details of what the engine has done to the file afterwards.

 ## Exercise 1
-Write some test cases (preferably in Gherkin) for the following User story.
+Write some test cases for the following User story.

-#### Example User story: Related to https://cleanroom.glasswall.com/
+#### Example User story
 #### Title
 Trial mode of cleanroom

 #### Description
-TBD
+A trial mode limitting the amount and size of files that can be dropped into cleanroom.
+Links to the site also need to be added to allow users/potential client to contact us to purchase cleanroom or our other products

 #### Acceptance Criteria
 - Sample files supporting main file types and example archives and folders included that can be dragged into the drop zone